UlisesPe22/Portfolio_2026/README.md

 # 🐝Beehive Anomaly Detection System

-## Overview

 Beekeepers can't check every hive, every day — and by the time a problem is visible from the outside, it's often too late.
-This solution turns a hive into a connected device: a **BME280 sensor** streams temperature, humidity, and pressure readings, and a trained **LSTM model** continuously analyzes the pattern of those readings to flag whether the colony looks healthy ("queen producing") or at risk ("queen not producing / not accepted").
+This solution turns a hive into a connected device: a **BME280 sensor** that creates **temperature, humidity, and pressure** readings, and a trained **LSTM model** continuously analyzes the pattern of those readings to flag whether the colony looks healthy ("queen producing") or at risk ("queen not producing").

 The result is a live web dashboard a beekeeper can check from their phone or laptop — remote hive health monitoring, without disturbing the bees.

-This project covers the full pipeline: exploratory data analysis → feature engineering → deep learning model → Flask API → live dashboard → a simulator that replays real historical data to demonstrate the system end-to-end.

 ## The Problem: Why a Queenless Hive Matters

 A hive's queen is its entire reason for organizational cohesion.
 When she is missing or not accepted by the colony:

 - **Hive collapse** — the colony's health, cohesion, and organization deteriorate rapidly
-- **Financial and time costs** — every day the problem goes undetected shortens the window to save the hive; left too long, the colony becomes unrecoverable
+- **Financial and time costs** — every day the problem goes undetected shortens the window to save the hive; left too long, the colony becomes unrecoverableg

-Early detection is the difference between a quick intervention and losing the hive entirely — which is the entire premise for automating this with sensors + ML instead of relying on manual inspection.

 ![Dashboard Demo](assets_readme/dashboard_anomaly_detection_app.gif)